doodlewind/bumpover/docs/walkthrough.md

 ]
 ```

-Still can we transform the attributes of the outmost video tag, while since the `'stop'` action is provided, its content remains it shape.
+Still can we transform the attributes of the outmost video tag, while since the `'stop'` action is provided, the content remains its shape.

 ## Keep or Discard Unknown Nodes

 Another flexibility that bumpover provides is the `ignoreUnknown` option.
 Imagine two different scenarios migrating data:

-1. For **incompatible** data migration, we only allows known nodes bumped into new version via rules.
+1. For **incompatible** data migration, we only allow known nodes bumped into new version via rules.
-2. For **compatible** data migration, most nodes can be kept, we only updates certain nodes.
+2. For **compatible** data migration, most nodes can be kept, we only update certain nodes.

 Case 1 happens when you paste content into rich text editor.
 Say you're pasting such content into an rich text editor that does not support editing images or quotes: